Jompda/linux-configs/endeavour/README.md

 - gtk theme to dark
 - tofi prompt affects options position by shifting them to the right
 - optimize brightness/volume control
-- downgraded uwsm to 0.23 because the newest update broke it